lkodinsson/MARS/Fantasy/Equipment.md

 | 1 Electrum (ep) | 10 Silver (sp) |
 | 1 Gold (gp) | 10 Electrum (ep) |

-These denominations exist to add more flavour to roleplaying, as most prices of any items are determined simply by their value in silver.
+These denominations exist to add more flavour to roleplaying.
+Most prices of items are determined simply by their value in silver.
 Sometimes copper is used for very cheap items, or as a partial amount of silver.

 ## Adventuring Gear